 My favorite activity of all time, though, was visiting an arcade called Putt Putt Fun House in Houston, Texas, with my dad.
 I loved to rock climb, play laser tag, and play Deal or No Deal at the arcade.
 In the 2nd grade, I decided to have my 8th birthday party there, and I invited every single person in my class.
 I relished being with my closest friends in the place that I loved, and had some of my fondest memories with them.
 I had found my people, after years of being a shy kid.

 Another frequent activity of mine was playing house with my friends during recess.
 Whatever I was — the mother, the child, the secret agent — I imagined my life 20 years from then, living in the US.
 I thought we were all in the same boat, as Americans.

-However, when I was in middle school, my parents explained that I’m not like every other American.
-As an immigrant, I remained on a H-4 visa dependent on my mom’s work, even though we applied for residency in 2013.
+When I was in middle school, we visited Canada.
+I thought we were going on a small vacation, until I came to understand that we needed to visit the American Embassy in Ottawa, in order to get our multiple entry visa.
+I was confused, but they told me we needed to go there in order to come back home in the US.
+It was then that my parents explained that I’m not like every other American.
+As an Indian immigrant, I remained on an H-4 visa dependent on my mom’s work permit, even though we applied for permanent residency in 2013.
 I realized living on an H-4 visa, waiting in an endless line for a Green Card, has major drawbacks.
-Every 2 or 3 years, we have to file for an extension for our visa, even after almost 20 years of living here.
-Each time is anxiety-inducing for me and my family, as we never knew if we will be denied and sent back “home.”
+Every three years, I have to file for an extension for our visa, despite the fact that I’ve lived here for 18 years.
+Each time is anxiety-inducing for me and my family, as we never know if we will be denied and sent back “home.”
 This was particularly scary for me because I had no memory of India, yet it is technically considered my place of permanent residence.
-Becoming a teenager I learned that I can’t work, get a normal driver’s license, or accept scholarships for college.
-Worst of all, I could be deported at age 21 if I don’t switch to another visa and start the immigration process all over.
-Even if I do switch to a student visa, I would be considered “international,” and my whole existence growing up in America wouldn’t matter.
-I would be switching to the same visa my parents came to America on 18 years ago.